This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Before we get started, let’s talk about the cost of high end gas grills and whether or not they are truly worth the cost.
 If you’ve ever heard the phrase “you get what you pay for”, this is a classic example of that scenario.

 High end gas grills cost more because they typically have more to offer.
 They have additional functionality, they are made with the very best materials, and they are designed to be a long-term investment.
+And much of the time, they’re covered (at least in part) by a lifetime warranty from the manufacturer.

 High end grills are something special and while they can cost a pretty penny, it’s important to understand what makes them so valuable.
 We’ve picked out a few features to highlight to let you know just why they cost more.